kddnewton/kddnewton.github.io/_posts/2023-12-03-advent-of-prism-part-3.md

 ### Constant pool

 When prism is parsing, it maintains an internal hash table of all of the constant strings it has found so far.
 This is loosely analogous to the internal ID table that CRuby keeps around to intern strings.
-By maintaining a constant pool, prism allows its consumers to only have to serialize single these names once, and then reference them by a handle in the future.
+By maintaining a constant pool, prism allows its consumers to only have to serialize these names once, and then reference them by a handle in the future.
 This is also used internally in prism to resolve local variables because it drastically lowers the number of string comparisons that end up needing to be performed.

 The other large benefit comes in the serialization API.
 Normally when interacting with prism you would either interact with the Ruby API (which wraps the C API via a Ruby native extension) or the C API directly.
 However, prism also has a serialization API that allows you to serialize a syntax tree into a binary format.
 That binary format can then be deserialized through a templated deserializer in any language that supports it (we currently do this in `Java` and `JavaScript`).
 For more information, see the [doc](https://github.com/ruby/prism/blob/5691a6f4041db255568870221823c706f5ad006f/docs/serialization.md) in prism.